 Information Technology

-Bank Loan

 Hospital

 Stores

-This is done to ensure that the employee returns all financial liabilities and equipment that have been assigned to the employee.
-If the employee owes any financial liability or equipment the Head of Section puts a comment on the clearance form.
-When the clearance form gets to Finance department the Accounting Officer puts the value of equipment and or financial liabilities.
-Clearance form finally is cleared by the payroll officer.
-The payroll officer checks and verifies the clearance forms with the Head of Sections (HOS).
+This is done to ensure that the employer retains / recovers any financial dues owed by the employee and equipment that was due to the employee by virtue of being employed .
+If the employee is not in good standing, the respective HOS indicates the nature of the what the employee owes on the clearance form.
+The Accounting Officer calculates and insert the value of equipment and or financial dues.
+Once completed the employee takes it back to HR who in turn submit to the Payroll Officer for final disbursement of the terminal benefits after taking into account the noted deductions.
+Terminal benefits can only be disbursed once the clearance form has been completed.

-If the employee owes FC Platinum then the Payroll officer deducts the amount from Employee’s Terminal Benefits.
 After clearance process, the HR Officer terminates the contract.

 Actors